Postgraduate in Feline Medicine

 This course aims to increase confidence in managing feline medical cases commonly encountered in general practice.
 It aims to develop understanding of aspects unique to feline medicine, as well as a logical, problem-based, and evidence-based approach to a broad range of clinical presentations.

-The postgraduate program consists of 12 modules, each delivered by specialists in their respective fields to ensure up-to-date and high-quality teaching.
-Each module includes a mix of remote lectures, clinical cases, and discussion boards.
-These components aim to equip students with a systematic approach to a variety of clinical problems.
-Upon completing the course, students will be capable of conducting thorough patient histories and assessments to establish comprehensive problem lists, generating relevant differential diagnoses, planning appropriate diagnostic investigations, making evidence-based treatment recommendations, and understanding patient prognosis.
+The postgraduate program comprises 12 modules.
+These will be delivered by specialists in their respective fields to ensure teaching is up-to-date and of the highest quality.
+Each module comprises a mixture of lectures (delivered remotely), clinical cases, and discussion boards.
+These will equip students with a logical approach to a range of clinical problems.
+Having completed the course, they will be capable of conducting a thorough history and patient assessment to establish a complete problem list; generating relevant differential diagnosis lists; planning appropriate diagnostic investigations; making evidence-based treatment recommendations; and having an awareness of patient prognosis.

 Target Audience

-The course is designed for professionals working in first opinion or emergency practice, aiming to deepen their understanding of feline medicine and update their knowledge base.
-The course will be relevant for both clinicians with some experience in feline medicine and newer graduates looking to establish firm foundations in this subject.
+The course is designed for professionals working in first opinion or emergency practice looking to deepen their understanding of feline medicine and update their knowledge base.
+The course will be relevant for both clinicians with some experience of feline medicine and for newer graduates looking to establish firm foundations in this subject.

 Read more